Ray Fisher (actor)

 Ray Fisher (born September 8, 1987) is an American actor.
-He is known for his portrayal of the superhero Victor Stone / Cyborg in the DC Extended Universe media franchise, first appearing in a cameo in the film Batman v Superman: Dawn of Justice (2016) and then in a lead role in the films Justice League (2017) and its 2021 director's cut.
-In television, he played roles in the third season of the crime drama series True Detective and the limited series Women of the Movement.
-He made his Broadway debut in the 2022 revival of the play The Piano Lesson.
+He is known for his portrayal of the superhero Victor Stone / Cyborg in the DC Extended Universe media franchise, including in Justice League (2017).
+In television, he played roles in the third season of the crime drama series True Detective in 2019 and the limited series Women of the Movement in 2022.
+He made his Broadway debut in the 2022 revival of the play The Piano Lesson and has also starred in its 2024 film adaptation.